garrandall/popular-music-data/tracks/i-heard-a-rumour-bananarama.md

 (So you realise the love)
 And the love you threw away
 How can I forgive or soon forget
-(How can I forgive, ooh, ooh)
+(How can I forgive, oh oh
 It's never gonna be the same

 I heard a rumour
-Ooh, ooh, I heard a rumour
+Oh, oh I heard a rumour
 They say you got a broken heart
 I heard it,
 I heard a rumour
-Ooh, ooh, I heard a rumour
+Oh, oh I heard a rumour
-Yes I did, boy ooh, ooh, ooh
+Yes I did, boy oh oohohoh